-If IOD is enabled, adding or deleting a port mirror connection causes a frame drop.
+If In-Order Delivery (IOD) is enabled, adding or deleting a port mirror connection causes a frame drop.
 Port mirroring basically reroutes a given connection to the mirror port.
 The mirror traffic takes an extra route to the mirror port.
 When the extra route is removed, the frames between the two ports go directly to the destination port.
 The frames at the mirror port could be queued at the destination port behind those frames that went directly to the destination port.
-To prevent this IOD issue, port mirroring will drop those frames from the mirror port when a connection is disabled.
-If IOD has been disabled, port mirroring will not drop any frames, but will have an IOD error.
+To prevent this IOD issue, port mirroring drops those frames from the mirror port when a connection is disabled.
+If IOD has been disabled, port mirroring does not drop any frames, but does have an IOD error.